VincentRPS/maskduck/README.md

 🐍 my pronouns is any/all. <br>
 🐍 my email is [`i-am@maskduck.ninja`](mailto://i-am@maskduck.ninja), shoot me an email and i will try to respond. <br>
 🐍 you may see my full resume [here](http://resume.maskduck.ninja) (*but you shouldn't see it*) <br>
-🐍 fun fact: light mode is actually better than dark mode.
+🐍 fun fact: light mode is actually better than dark
 # github analytics
 idk why should you see this, but here you are. welcome to my dumb github stats.
 ## contribute stats